Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students

 A. Pre-Hearing Steps

-- OSC Review of Investigation report: OSC will receive and review the Investigation report.
-The OSC Administrator may accept the report as rendered or may request that an Investigator conduct additional interviews or seek out other evidence as deemed to be appropriate and relevant.
+- OSC Review of Investigation report: OSOSC and/or the assigned adjudicator will receive and review the Investigation report.
+The OSC Administrator and/or the assigned adjudicator may accept the report as rendered or may request that an Investigator conduct additional interviews or seek out other evidence as deemed to be appropriate and relevant.
 Any additional Investigation, and a supplemental report, should be completed promptly and will be shared with the parties in a timely manner.

 - Selection of Adjudicator: The hearing will be adjudicated by an external adjudicator or an internal administrator designated by the University (the internal administrator and external adjudicator are both referred to as the “Adjudicator”).
 All persons serving as an Adjudicator must have training or experience with respect to the adjudication of Prohibited Conduct, including the definition of Prohibited Conduct; the scope of the University’s education program or activity; how to conduct a hearing; how to serve as an informed and impartial decision-maker, by avoiding prejudgment of the facts at issue; conflicts of interest and bias; issues of relevance of questions and evidence; an understanding of impacts of trauma; and any technology to be used at a live hearing.
 The Adjudicator must also be impartial and free from bias or conflict of interest.